 In my research, I demonstrate that computers can not only form such psychological inferences (e.g., predicting what a new person is like, how others will perceive someone, what an individual wants, etc.), but that they can often do so with superhuman accuracy.
 Such developments hold tremendous promise for advancing both theory and practice in organizational behavior.

 These technologies can advance theory by enabling more accurate models of human behavior than have ever been possible before.
 This is because, in order to understand a phenomenon better than humans can, a computer must have a theory that better corresponds with reality (i.e., is more accurate) than the one held by people.
 As I show in my dissertation, the greater accuracy afforded by these models can illuminate relationships researchers have previously been unable to reliably detect.
 Moreover, we can use this heightened acuity to not only understand a particular theoretical relationship, but also why people are unable to perceive it.
 Thus, we can identify the psychological mechanisms preventing people from understanding each other (e.g., why people make mistakes when forming first impressions).

 In addition to advancing theory, we can also exploit these recent advances in computation to create data-driven interventions that benefit individuals and organizations.
 For instance, in one project, I am exploring whether we can leverage this superhuman accuracy to help people more effectively navigate social interactions (e.g., by informing someone how she will be perceived during a first impression more accurately than she would have been able to predict by herself).
-In another, we built an online recommendation engine that automatically learns people's preferences and then provides them with customized recommendations for articles that help them become better versions of themselves.
+In another, we built an online recommendation engine that automatically learns people's preferences and then provides them with customized recommendations that help them become better versions of themselves.